-A pregnant mother who does not smoke and breathes in secondhand smoke has a 23% higher chance of delivering a stillborn baby or a 13% higher chance of giving birth to a child with congenital birth defects.
+A pregnant mother who does not smoke and breathes in secondhand smoke has a 23% higher chance of delivering a stillborn baby.
+She also has a 13% higher chance of giving birth to a child with congenital birth defects.
 This is what researchers from the University of Nottingham, England, revealed in the journal Pediatrics.
 As we still do not know when the effects of secondhand smoke may begin, it is important to protect women from environmental tobacco smoke not only during pregnancy, but also beforehand.
-Expectant fathers need to be aware of the harmful effects their smoking might have, and ultimately, in the interests of their partner and their unborn child, the best option would be to give up completely
+An expectant father also needs to be aware of the harmful effects his smoking might have.
+Ultimately, in the interests of his partner and their unborn child, the best option would be to give up completely.

 (Men also need to know that smoking does have an impact on sperm development and hence the prospects of the resulting foetus.
 Please quit before you even try for a baby).

 Enter third hand smoke.